pleabargain/EnglishHelpsYourCareer/20_week_syllabus.md

 - tense present perfect

 # week13

-- give a presentation on your favorite food
-- grammar in use comparatives
+- grammar in use comparatives (more than)
 - tense present continuous
+- grammar elements conditionals

 # week14
-- describe the ideal week
-- grammar elements conditionals
+- present your favorite food (recipe, ingredients, equipment)
+- determiners and quantifiers

 # week15
 - describe a healthy family relationship
 - grammar elements subordinating conjunctions

 # week16
+- describe the ideal week
 - What do you wish you knew when you were twenty years old?